egrosdou01/blog.grosdouli.dev/blog/2024-12-21-rancher-latest-updates/rancher-latest-deployment-updates.md

 ## Prerequisites

-To follow along, ensure the below points are satisfied.
+To follow along, ensure the points below are satisfied.

 - A valid Kubernetes Cluster that meets the [installation requirements](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-10-1/)
 - A valid DNS domain name
 - kubectl installed
-- Helm CLI installed
+- Helm CLI is installed

 ## Scenario

 The deployment demonstrated some months back worked on a Rancher server `v2.8.4` version.
-However, I came to realise with the latest Rancher version, the same approach no longer works.
+But, I came to realise with the latest Rancher version, the same approach no longer works.
 The issue for me was that I was unable to deploy downstream RKE2 clusters due to a `cloud-init` error pointing to an incorrect TLS certificate hash.
 Thus, no RKE2 downstream clusters were deployed.
 I had a similar experience with a `v2.7.x` installation and knew somehow how to overcome the issues.

 ## What's new with Rancher v2.10.0

 With the latest Rancher release, support for Kubernetes **v1.31** was introduced while discontinuing support for **v1.27**, urging users to upgrade to **v1.28** or later before updating.

+Key enhancements are:
-Key enhancements include a new annotation for specifying the creator's principal name, improved handling of SAML authentication, and the capture of token usage times.
+- A new annotation for the creator's principal name
+- Better handling of SAML authentication
+- Tracking of token usage times

 The **System Upgrade Controller** deployment has been updated for smoother Kubernetes upgrades.

 Regarding the **Dashboard**, it has been upgraded to **Vue 3**, improving performance and data configuration options and for authentication, **SAML logout-all** is supported, and **Fleet v0.11.0** enhances log and status messages. **RBAC** now supports user impersonation via Rancher proxy and allows opting out of default RBAC settings for new clusters.